 Elementary school program

 We have developed tools to introduce elementary school students to the concepts of trade and economics, along with how Port activities impact their community.

 Designed with the Tacoma School District, the elementary school program is tailored for third grade students but has been successfully used in second and fourth grade classrooms.
 The mix-and-match elements make it easy to integrate the curriculum into lessons.
-Links to training programs can be found in the right column of this page.

-Teacher/Home School resource handbook
+Teacher/Home schooling resource handbook

 The in-class activities and worksheets found in the teacher resource handbook can be used individually or along with our third grade reading book, Gateway to the World.